isaach1000/Mayhem-Game-Engine/canvas.md

 outside of the polygon to the point that we are testing.
 Then, check the number of times this imaginary line intersects with a side of the polygon.
 If the number is odd, the point is within the polygon, otherwise, it is outside of the polygon.
-These calculations are so computationally inefficient, it would slow down the game engine significant to perform these calculations for every suspected collision.
-Therefore, each shape also has a bounding box, represented by the BoundingBox class in util/boundingBox.
+These calculations are so computationally inefficient, performing these calculations for every suspected collision. would slow down the game engine significantly Therefore, each shape also has a bounding box, represented by the BoundingBox class in util/boundingBox.
 Using bounding boxes, we can skip the difficult calculations if a point does not lie in the bounding box of the polygon.
 The bounding box is always bigger than the shape it contains.